-This regulation applies to you if you operate or work within New York State then, yes.
+This regulation applies to you if you operate or work within New York State.
 To what extent is a different story.
 There is a “Limited Exemption” rule that eliminates certain requirements based on the following criteria.
 If your company harbors ANY of the following criteria, then you qualify for the exemption within 23 NYCRR 500.
 Instructions on filing a notice of exemption.

 - Fewer than 10 employees(Including independent contractors)

 - Less than $10 Million in year-end total assets

 - Less than $5 million in gross revenue

 August 28th, 2017 – This is the first of three deadlines for technical requirements of this regulation.
 When qualified for the limited exemption rule, a company DOES NOT have to develop an incident response plan and employ cybersecurity personnel by this time.

 [UPDATED] was 9/27/17 – October 30th, 2017 – Deadline for filing a Notice of Exemption.
 Instructions on filing.